mhzawadi/docker-template/README.md

 ## setup

 ### Building
-the 2 Dockerfile's are for nginx unit and nginx/php-fpm, if you know your app works with uint
+the 2 Dockerfile's are for nginx unit and nginx/php-fpm, if you know your app works with unit

 1. Update the Dockerfile for your application
 2. build the image `docker build -t image_name .`